 As part of the program design and approval process, student learning outcomes and assessments have been aligned with both the Whiting School of Engineering's Graduate Committee oversight and to applicable professional standards.
-Once the Master of Financial Mathematics program is launched, the program and courses will be evaluated using student surveys and program committee reviews on a regular basis.
+Once the Post-Baccalaureate Certificate in Financial Risk Management program is launched, the program and courses will be evaluated using student surveys and program committee reviews on a regular basis.
 For example, feedback regarding the appropriateness of course content will be solicited from students every time a course is offered.
 The program committee will meet annually to assess course evaluations and other feedback provided by students, faculty and other stakeholders in the program.
 Based on these data, the program committee will implement changes to the program (in terms of curriculum content, course delivery mechanisms, etc.) as necessary.